-Twenty-Two New "Frontliners" Trained With Support From Leadership 100
+Nineteen New “Frontliners” Trained with Support from Leadership 100

-Underwritten by a two-year grant from the Archbishop Iakovos Leadership 100 Endowment Fund of the Greek Orthodox Archdiocese, the training is part of an IOCC initiative to develop the volunteer network to provide a regional response capacity to disasters in the United States and to better coordinate with local, state and federal disaster response agencies.
-"We are grateful for the support of Leadership 100 which will help us reach our goal of having 100 trained IOCC Frontliners distributed throughout the 10 FEMA regions of the country and allow us to respond in a more timely and efficient manner," concluded Christopulos.
+Underwritten by a two-year grant from the Archbishop Iakovos Leadership 100 Endowment Fund of the Greek Orthodox Archdiocese, the training is part of an IOCC initiative to develop a volunteer network to provide a regional response capacity to disasters in the United States, and to better coordinate with local, state and federal disaster response agencies.

 IOCC is the official humanitarian aid agency of the Assembly of Canonical Orthodox Bishops of the United States of America.
 Since its inception in 1992, IOCC has delivered $488 million in relief and development programs to families and communities in more than 50 countries.
 IOCC is a member of the ACT Alliance, a global coalition of 140 churches and agencies engaged in development, humanitarian assistance and advocacy.